natlogica/hundred-days/r1-log.md

 ### R1D99
 By converting a list to a set and back again to a list, the duplicate names are automatically removed.
 A list can also shrink and grow dynamically.

+### R1D100
+Continuing Chapter 6.
+Using a dictionary to keep names associated with their data files.
+With the file names stored this way, it is easy to access all the files associated with a particular name, doing a lookup.